gizur-ess-prabhat/docker-beservices/README.md

 image therefore requires an account at Google.

 Update `USERNAME` and `PASSWORD` in this row in the Dockerfile:
-`run echo smtp.gmail.com USERNAME:PASSWORD > /etc/postfix/relay_passwd`
+`run echo smtp.gmail.com USERNAME:PASSWORD > /etc/postfix/relay_passwd`.

-Then build with: `docker build --rm -t postfix .`

-Test to send a message from within the container:
+Build an image and start a container and then test to send a message from within the container:

   >docker run -t -i --rm postfix /bin/bash
-  >/start.sh &
+  >supervisord
   >su - someone
   >echo "This is a mail test message" |mutt -s "Test message" jonas@gizur.com
   >exit

-Now start a container and map the smtp port:

-  docker run -t -i -p 25:25 --name postfix -h postfix \
-  --restart="on-failure:10" --link rsyslog:rsyslog postfix \
-  /bin/bash -c "supervisord; bash"

-Exit the container with `ctrl-p` `ctrl-q` to leave it running. `exit` will stop the container.

-Check the logs: `docker logs postfix`

-See `test/README.md` for instructions on howto send a testmail.
+See `test-mail/README.md` for instructions on how to send a testmail.

 memcached